 - Describe the psychological impact of chronic pain such as feeling as one’s body is not safe, feeling helpless to change one’s situation, and that their body has betrayed them.

-- Apply at least three types of self-care techniques to help clients with chronic pain learn to regulate and manage their pain.
+- Apply at least two types of self-care techniques to help clients with chronic pain learn to regulate and manage their pain.

-- Recount at least two interweaves for stuck processing during Desensitization Phase of EMDR Therapy.
+- Identify at least two interweaves for stuck processing during Desensitization Phase of EMDR Therapy.

 - Demonstrate at least two yoga poses with associated positive cognitions that can help regulate a client’s nervous system when working with chronic pain.

-- Name at least three types of EMDR Therapy targets that are common within medical trauma such as; misdiagnoses, invasive procedures, medical mismanagement.
+- List at least three types of EMDR Therapy targets that are common within medical trauma such as; misdiagnoses, invasive procedures, medical mismanagement.

 Required Handouts will be emailed to Participants one week prior to start date of workshop.
 All Participants are required to bring these materials with them by either printing their own copy, or by bringing it in digital form (tablet, laptop).
+Handouts will make references to the required book.
 Additional copies will not be available at the workshop.
 All copyrighted workshop materials will only be available for the duration of the workshop.

 Credit Hours for Somatic EMDR Workshops